JuliaCon/www.juliacon.org/2024/index.md

 ~~~

 \begin{box}{title="JuliaCon 2024", color="purple"}
   JuliaCon 2024 will be held at the [Philips Stadion](https://www.psv.nl/english-psv/club/philips-stadium.htm) in Eindhoven, Netherlands.
+The [call for proposals](https://pretalx.com/juliacon2024/cfp) is now out.
+Please note the deadline for submitting proposals (15th January 2023).
 \end{box}

 ~~~